notAkki/spots/README.md

 # Spots

 **Spots** is a web application designed to help students at the University of Waterloo find open classrooms for studying.
-When libraries and other common study areas are full, students can use Spots to locate available classrooms in real-time, offering more options for quiet and productive study spaces on Waterloo campus.
+When libraries and other common study areas are full, students can use Spots to locate available classrooms in real-time, offering more options for quiet and productive study spaces on campus.

 ![alt text](SpotsDemoImage.png)